 - Using the Templates

-This serves as a basic checklist for using the templates.
-The templates come with the title band, NPS arrowhead, and titles in place.
-In most cases, text can be replaced right over the sample type.
-Horizontal bars and spacers are available to be moved where they are needed.
+The templates come with a title band, NPS arrowhead, titles and text paragraph styles and text and graphic frames in place.
+A baseline grid helps with correct spacing of elements.
 Directions are printed in red.
 They are for your reference but should be deleted before being sent to the printer.